cudmore/PyMapManager/docs/docs/dev-notes.md

  - Enable editing and saving of maps via web interface.
  - Make a docker to easily install and run PyMapManager client/server on a local machine (MacOS, Linux, Windows).

+### General

+ - posting a mpa from Igor
+    - mmio will allow mmio.postmap() from folder
+    - make mmio also post map from zip
+    - have igor call an igor script (not part of class library)
+        - given a folder path, zip the map and post it

+ - then unzip and place files in correct spot
+ - add class GlobalMaps() to mmserver.
+    - Set and get maps from either a global dict (when run as python mmserver.py) or a redis database when run insode uWSGI

 ### Front end javascript

  - Intercept keyboard in leaflet, use this to switch (channel 1, channel 2, channel 3)